jaredhendrickson13/pfsense-automator/README.md

         - `<verbosity>`
             - `--verbose` : Includes all details about the certificates
             - `default` : Includes base info
+            - `--read-json` (`-rf`) : Prints SSL certificate data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
             - `--json=<directory_path>` : Exports SSL certificate data to a JSON file given an existing directory

 - `--set-wc-sslcert` : Sets the SSL certificate that the WebConfigurator will use